rapid-community/RapidOS/README.md

 With AME Wizard, you can use custom playbooks - scripts and settings that adjust your system to fit your needs.
 In just a few easy steps, **RapidOS** can totally change how you use Windows.

+🚀 __Ready to transform your Windows experience?__
+Download RapidOS today and join the future of customization!

 [![🌐 Official Website](https://img.shields.io/badge/🌐-Official%20Website-blue)](https://rapid-community.ru)
 [![📂 GitHub Source](https://img.shields.io/badge/📂-GitHub%20Source-brightgreen)](https://github.com/rapid-community/RapidOS/releases)